slavo3dev/slavo/posts/definitely-typed.md

 ---
-title: 'Definitely Typed'
+title: "Definitely Typed"
-date: '2022-10-16'
+date: "2022-10-16"
-author: 'Slavo'
+author: "Slavo"
-image: 'definitely-typed-post.png'
+image: "definitely-typed-post.png"
-excerpt: 'TypeScript allows you to use Declaration Files'
+excerpt: "TypeScript allows you to use Declaration Files"
-isFeatured: true
+isFeatured: false
-category: 'Type Script'
+category: "Type Script"
 ---

 #### We do not use regular JavaScript syntax if you use a 3rd party libraries ( React, jQuery, Vue, Angular), and we want to include TypeSript in our codebase